 - Tricycle: Engage your abs the entire time and avoid crunching your neck forward.
 To modify, place your hands behind your head, elbows flaring out.

-- Double Leg Lift: Only lower as far as you can without your back lifting off the ground.
+- Double Leg Lift: Only lower as far as you can without your lower back lifting off the ground.

 - Dig and Drag: "Keep your abs drawing in, rather than pushing out," Joan says.